top of page

 Tennessee Solidarity Network for Housing and Homelessness

-The TN Solidarity Network was created in March of 2022 in direct response to the passage of “TN’s anti-camping law” – TN Public Law 986 amending TCA Sec.
+The Solidarity Network was created in March of 2022 in direct response to the passage of Tennessee’s “anti-camping law” – TN Public Law 986 amending TCA Sec.
 39-14-414.
 This law went into effect on July 1, 2022 and makes camping on public property across the state a class E felony, punishable by up to six years in jail, a $3,000 fine, and the loss of voting rights.
-The new law amends TCA Sec.
-39-14-414 (the Equal Access to Public Property Act of 2012) that was initially passed in response to Occupy Nashville in 2012 and then amended in 2020 in response to racial justice protests on state property after the murder of George Floyd.
+This is the harshest anti-camping law in the nation.
+The 2022 version of the law an existing law–the Equal Access to Public Property Act of 2012–that was initially passed and expanded in response to democratic uprisings on state property like Occupy Nashville in 2012 and the 2020 racial justice protests after the murder of George Floyd and others.

 bottom of page